Glasgow and Europe

 Mobility in Europe

 We currently have over 120 mobility partners in Europe and the Erasmus funding granted in 2020 will be available to students going on European exchanges and traineeships until May 2023.
 The UK Government has announced that the UK will no longer participate in the Erasmus+ mobility programme.
-The Turing scheme, is the UK Government's domestic replacement, we will seek to fully participate in the Turing Scheme and will update when more information is available.
+The Turing Scheme is the UK government’s global programme to study and work abroad.
+The scheme provides funding for outgoing international opportunities in education and training across the world.

 Delivering degrees with European partners